adamgraham/STween/README.md

 - `UIColor`, `UIEdgeInsetes`, `UIOffset`

 ### Supported Algorithms
 The below algorithm classifications are supported.
-Each classification has 3 variations: `.in`, `.out`, `.inOut`.<br/>
+Each classification has 3 variations: `.in`, `.out`, `.inOut`.
 A visualized cheat-sheet of the algorithms can be found at [easings.net](http://easings.net/).

 - Linear
 - Cubic